panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 `Object.assign({}, object, defaults)` doesn't alter neither `object` nor `defaults` object.
 It just creates a new object.

-`addDefaultsPure()` is now pure and has no side-effects.
+`addDefaultsPure()` is now pure and has no side effects.

 Another approach I have found efficient is to extract big chunks of pure code from impure functions.
 Then make the impure functions call the pure functions.

-This gives the benefit of extracting the logic that is understandable and predictable into pure functions.
+This gives the benefit of extracting logic that is understandable and predictable into pure functions.
 The complexity of the impure function also decreases since it has less code.

 ## 5. Conclusion

-A function is pure when given the same arguments it always returns the same value and makes no side-effects.
+A function is pure when given the same arguments it always returns the same value and makes no side effects.

-Pure functions are easy to understand, easy to test, can be composed and memoized.
+Pure functions are easy to understand, easy to test, and can be composed and memoized.

 *What other benefits of pure functions do you know?*